Connecting past firewalls and having your own VPN

 If all you want are some functions or a browser to use the remote connection or you may not want the work computer to take on a new default route for everything else when borwsing, then an SSH Socks proxy tunnel is the better option.

-Now in 2013 I discover the best VPN solution so far for connecting office and home through firewalls.
+In 2013 I discover the best VPN solution so far for connecting office and home through firewalls.
 SSH still has a role, but this replaces all other solutions and Hamachi in particular.
+Still so in 2017.

 Softerthervpn gets through everything and can connect via an http proxy servers.
-It is marketing itself as a replacement for IPSEC and Openvpn, but it can certainly replace thye need to use Hamachi
+It is marketing itself as a replacement for IPSEC and Openvpn, but it can certainly replace the need to use Hamachi and logmein.
+You can use it as a server for OPENVPN and even has a script genearotor to configure openvpn clients.
+It also a server for L2TP connections.
+So smart phones IPADs can connect.

-I have Softethervpn servers running on Windows 2008 and UBUNTU VPS servers.
+I also have Softethervpn servers running on UBUNTU VPS servers.
 It works.
 Softethervpn also works using Openvpn client packages, with a quick configuration tool for OpenVPN, such that I can use android Openvpn application and connect from VPNs from my phone wherever I am.
 OPenvpn cleints simply have to read Softethervpn's generated .ovpn file.
 I am very impressed.

 Sofethervpn beats Hamachi hands down for speed, and of course no cost and no third party to worry about.
 The network you create with Softethervpn is yours alone, and does requiring any third party server, although you can use one and they have a service on offer.
 It also comes with keep alive and a free dns function if your servers IP keep changing.
 No need for instructions here as their web site is written in excellent English; only one word jars to me using the "realise" to mean create or finish which is a use, but odd, rather than realsie as meaning understand something.
 That is a minor churlish remark from someone who can only speak English and can't write a line of code.Gerard Bulger